Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

+The first term in this action is a CS term generated by the one-loop polarization of the CI fermions.
+The coefficient $k$ sets the CS level parameter, $k/e^2=1$, corresponding to $C=1$.
+This integer value is obtained by integrating out the fermions together with a heavy Pauli-Villars (PV) regulator field, which provides a proper UV completion of the Dirac theory and respects the fermion-doubling structure of an underlying lattice model.
+Without such a UV regularization one would instead obtain an unphysical half-integer CS level.

-We assumed translational symmetry along the $z$-direction in the SC sector, which allowed us to confine the action to the interface in $(2+1)$D~\cite{sandier2008vortices}.
-The second line of the action arises from the four-fermion interactions in the SC sector~\eqref{sc_action} and the interface interaction~\eqref{int_action}, and contains the Hubbard-Stratonovich fields $\phi_1$ and $\phi_2$.
-Through the saddle-point approximation, these fields represent electron pairs in the SC and QH sectors, respectively, with a charge of $q=2e$: $\phi_{1,\rm MF} = g \braket{\psi_s^T \xi_s \psi_s} + \eta \braket{\psi^T_q \xi_q \psi_q} \approx g \braket{\psi_s^T \xi_s \psi_s}$ and $\phi_{2,\rm MF} = \eta^2 \braket{\psi^T_q \xi_q \psi_q}/ (g L_{\rm QH})$ with a short-distance cutoff $L_{\rm QH}$ corresponding to the thickness of the QH layer (see SM).
-The parameters $\nu_j > 0$ and $\delta_j >0 $ (see SM) arise as coefficients in the perturbative expansion of the interaction term and can be expressed in terms of fermionic loop integrals.
-In particular, $\delta_1$ characterizes the usual superconducting gap of the SC sector, while $\delta_2$ arises from pair–pair interactions and represents the induced superconducting gap in the QH layer.
-In the absence of a chemical potential, the coefficient of the quartic term $|\phi_2|^4$ vanishes, rendering $\delta_2$ ill-defined.
-This is because the density of states of the QH sector inside the gap is zero.
-Introducing a nonzero chemical potential shifts the Fermi level and for $\mu_q \ge m_q v_F^2$ leads to a finite density of low-energy states, thereby generating a non-zero $|\phi_2|^4$.
-In particular, in the case of $\mu_q = m_q v_F^2$, one obtains
+The second line represents a GL (or Abelian-Higgs, in high-energy terminology) action for each sector.
+The parameters $\nu_j>0$ and $\delta_j>0$ arise from a perturbative expansion of the interaction terms and can be expressed in terms of fermionic loop integrals.
+In particular, $\delta_1$ characterizes the superconducting gap in the SC sector, while $\delta_2$ is generated by the pair-pair coupling and represents the induced gap in the CI layer.
+In the absence of a chemical potential, the coefficient of the quartic term $|\phi_2|^4$ vanishes, rendering $\delta_2$ ill-defined, since the density of states in the CI sector is zero inside the gap.
+Introducing a nonzero chemical potential $\mu_q \ge m_q v_F^2$ shifts the Fermi level, and thereby generates a nonzero $|\phi_2|^4$ term.
+In particular, for $\mu_q = m_q v_F^2$ one obtains

-For this particular choice of $\mu_q$ the CS term remains unchanged, and the longitudinal Drude current vanishes with $ ( \mu_q^2 -(m_q v_F^2)^2) /\mu_q $.
-Hence, the system remains in the insulating regime (see SM).
+where $L_{\rm CI}$ denotes the thickness of the CI layer.
+Notet that for this choice of $\mu_q$ the longitudinal Drude current, expressed as $(\mu_q^2-(m_q v_F^2)^2)/\mu_q$, vanishes so the system remains in the insulating regime.

+The last term in Eq.~\eqref{eff_action} represents an interfacial Josephson coupling between the two pair fields, which energetically favors a fixed relative phase (phase locking) across the interface.
+Within our perturbative treatment, its coupling strength is given by $\beta = L_{\rm CI}/\eta$.